sebastian-ahmed/stock_tools/README.md

 # Overview

 `stock_tools` is a set of utilities for helping to manage multi-brokerage stock trading portfolios with the main functionality generating stock sale reporting for tax purposes.
 Specifically, by simply providing an input file of all stock trades of interest, `stock_tools` will generate a report of sale items with the following characteristics:
-- Uses the "first-in-first-out' (FIFO) ordering of stock buys.
-This means that when a sale is processed, the corresponding buy lots are processed from oldest to newest
+- Supports a default sale ordering of "first-in-first-out' (FIFO) stock buys as well as support for sales which target ordering of specified buy lots
 - When a sale covers multiple prior buy lots, a discrete sale item is created for each input buy lot.
 This allows for breaking out parts of the sale which may be long-term vs short-term, have different cost-basis amounts, and different commissions
 - Correctly determines **wash sales** including the amounts of loss disallowed by the wash-sale.
 Further, any disallowed wash sale amounts are then added as additional cost-basis amounts for any downstream buys of that stock
     - When a wash-sale-triggering buy is a smaller lot than the wash sale, the disallowed loss amount is only based on the number of stocks of the buy lot